 2. Billr: To Share Costs and Itemize in One

 If you have an iPhone and love to eat out with friends, you need this 99 cent app.
 Billr will calculate what everyone owes for their own entrées (since you know you don’t want to pay for someone else’s lobster when you enjoyed a salad) and split shared items, like appetizers and wine.
 The app will also add in the tax and tip and even send a copy of the split bill to the rest of the group as a text or email.

 With Divvy on your iPhone, you don’t even have to type anything into your phone.
 Simply snap a picture of your receipt, drag each item to the person who’ll be paying for it, and you’re done!
 The app will automatically add the appropriate tax and tip to each person’s portion.
 Download it for 99 cents.

-4. SpotMe : To Remind Your Friends They Owe You
+4. Venmo: To Remind Your Friends They Owe You

 Did you pay for a group birthday gift or vacation with plans to have everyone pay you back later?
-Remind your friends who owes what with this free app that incorporates your iPhone’s contact info into your bill tracking.
-The app will itemize your expenses, keep a total balance for each person on your list, and remind you if you’re the one who needs to pay up, too.
+Remind your friends who owes what with this free app that lets you send money requests at any time.
+You can also pay your friends back if they request you.

 Sure, sometimes you spot a friend $20, but more often you might say you’ll pay for the next lunch if she gets this one.
 This 99 cent app lets you make up your own currencies, so you can track the returned favors, meals, or drinks your bestie has promised you.
 Bank of Me will also keep a running balance of who owes who what and integrate with your contacts to send receipts and reminders to your friends.